pvs-hd-tea/TCrules/DOCUMENTATION.md

 # TCrules

-The goal of this project is to create a rule-based code-to-code translator for the programming languages Python, Java and C++.
+The goal of this project is to create a rule-based code-to-code translator for the programming languages C++, Java and Python.
 The main idea is to generate and continuously extend a pattern/rule database using parallel corpora.
-Then the input source code is split into parts and translated via the database or by humans.
+Then the input source code is split into parts and translated via the database or by the user.

 > Begginer Software Practical "AI Methods and Tools for Programming", Summer 2022